 As a replacement for Odin (speaking of storied traditions, FFVI fans will recognize this is a continuation of the Raiden event from FFVI), Gilgamesh operates under different rules.
 He only appears in the middle of battles, not at the start, and only if there’s an extended period of so-called “Dead Time,” similar to some of Angelo’s abilities (you and the enemy have to sit still doing nothing for a stretch, easier to do when your and their speed stat is low!).
 If he shows, he randomly selects one of his weapons to make an attack.
 Zantetsuken instantly kills all enemies just like Odin, but like Edgar’s chainsaw in FFVI, is useless against bosses (of course, Odin would never show up to a boss fight, other than Seifer, so we’re still ahead of the pack).
 His next two weapons, the Excalibur and Masamune, do damage to a single target, which actually can help against bosses.
 The final weapon, Excalipoor, does 1 damage.

 Seifer survives and runs off, kidnapping Rinoa off-screen (I believe this would have happened on-screen if she had been on in our party).
 Still rattling on about his “my life must play out according to tropes” bullshit, he drags Rinoa to Adel’s prison, and the Disc comes to an undercut finale!
-It feels like the scene was accidentally cut in half during development, like they wanted the real cliffhanger to be occur after the very next boss fight (which would have been a lot more compelling) only to run out of room on the CD at the absolute last byte.
+It feels like the scene was accidentally cut in half during development, like they wanted the real cliffhanger to be occur after the very next boss fight (which would have been a lot more compelling, and another disc-ending sorceress, for that matter!) only to run out of room on the CD at the absolute last byte.
 Or maybe they felt the scene one boss from now works better without interruption?
-Or maybe they just don’t agree with me that this scene stinks!
+Or maybe they just don’t agree with me that Seifer’s scene stinks!
 Anything is possible!